fasthttp/websocket/README.md

 ### Protocol Compliance

-The Gorilla WebSocket package passes the server tests in the [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) using the application in the [examples/autobahn subdirectory](_examples/autobahn).
+The WebSocket package passes the server tests in the [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) using the application in the [examples/autobahn subdirectory](_examples/autobahn).